 Al Josephy Growing up outside of NYC, Al was fortunate to have parents who developed a life-long love for the Inland Empire and especially Wallowa County in Eastern Oregon.
 His father spent the last half of his life immersed in the history, culture and politics of this area, and along the way he acquired a property outside of Joseph where they spent all their summers as teenagers in the mountains and rivers of this magical area.
 Al currently works at the Washington State Department of Ecology and spends his “free” time either in or somewhere within a few hours of Wallowa County.
 His wife, Melissa and he have five kids, five grandkids, two yorkies, nine chickens and ambitions to help maintain all those things that have made their lives so full into the future.

 Marina Richie is a freelance nature writer.
-She enjoys running, hiking, birding, and writing a weekly blog (https://beltedkingfisher.wordpress.com).
+She enjoys running, hiking, birding, and writing a blog (www.beltedkingfisher.blog).
 She holds an undergraduate degree in biology from the University of Oregon.
-For her master’s degree in journalism at University of Montana, she wrote and investigative thesis on environmental issues in Hells Canyon National Recreation Area.
-She lives in La Grande.
+For her master’s degree in journalism at University of Montana, she wrote an investigative thesis on environmental issues in Hells Canyon National Recreation Area.
+She lives in Bend.

 Mike Higgins Mike is a local landowner, based in Halfway, Oregon.
 He played a key role in the reformation of HCPC in the late 80’s.
 As a former high school and junior high school science teacher, Mike has continued to marvel at the wonders of the natural world, especially those waiting to be discovered in the deserts and mountains of northeast Oregon.
 As strong supporters of these dedicated defenders of this corner of the state, Mike and Donna have continued to support Hells Canyon Preservation Council through their estate plans.